 - Uneven floors – If part of your home has started to sink or otherwise suffer damage due to some manner of basement crack or external pressure, then the floors in your basement may begin to resemble a wave pool.

-What Are Common Basement Problems for Tenth-Year Homeowners
+What Are Common Basement Problems for Tenth-Year Homeowners?

 With that in mind, homeowners who’ve stayed in the same home for 10 years or more will want to be as diligent as homeowners who’ve just moved onto a new piece of property.
-The problems experienced homeowners can run into, after all, can often be more severe than those that new homeowners have to deal with.
+The problems experienced homeowners can run into, can often be more severe than those that new homeowners have to deal with.

 - Leaning chimneys – Basement supports that have suffered from exposure to water or destabilization over the years can cause your chimney to crack or lean, putting the safety of your basement and roof at risk.